Are We Owning and Honouring Our Holy Sh!t in This Life?

 Being at fault is being the problem causing these things to happen.
 We are not at fault when we own the ability to respond to our abuse.

-I now own the responsibility for the abuse.
-I hold ownership of the abuse.
+I now own the responsibility for the results of the abuse.
+I hold ownership of the results of the abuse.
 It is mine to do what I want with and to use in whatever way I decide is most beneficial to my healing and wholeness.

 Responsibility is not fault.
 Ownership is not fault.